Rdemora2/Rdemora2/README.md

 I'm studying for a bachelor's degree in computer science.

-Here you will find projects that i develop during my programming studies.
+Here you will find projects that i develop during my studies.
 <br>

 ### Tools and Technologies: